Hawxy/Fga.Net/README.md

     }
 ```

-If you need to manually perform checks, inject the `FgaAuthorizationClient` as required.
+If you need to manually perform checks, inject the `IFgaAuthorizationClient` as required.

 An additional pre-made attribute that allows all tuple values to be hardcoded strings ships with the package (`StringComputedAuthorizationAttribute`).
 This attrbute is useful for testing and debug purposes, but should not be used in a real application.